editor

 Worked-with:

-Alauda Publications, ArtEZ University of the Arts, BAK basis voor actuele kunst, Dans Atelier 42, Gerrit Rietveld Academy, Impakt Festival, International Story Station Rotterdam, NIMK Netherlands Media Art Institute, Platform DIS, Poetry International, PrintRoom, Public Art Amsterdam, Radboud University, TAAK, Wunderbaum, Zone2Source, and other institutional partners since 2003.
+Alauda Publications, ArtEZ University of the Arts, BAK basis voor actuele kunst, Dans Atelier 42, Gerrit Rietveld Academy, Greylight Projects, Impakt Festival, International Story Station Rotterdam, NIMK Netherlands Media Art Institute, Platform DIS, Poetry International, PrintRoom, Public Art Amsterdam, Radboud University, TAAK, Wunderbaum, Zone2Source, and other institutional partners since 2003.

 Hello, my name is Marlies.
 I am interested in artistic practices, their performative agency and the public domain.
 Over time, I have become more aware of the notion that spaces, architectures, bodies and contexts are never neutral.
 Neither is an online archive of one’s work, or a written biography.